Matthias-Wandel/jhead/readme.txt

 JHEAD is a simple command line tool for displaying and some manipulation of EXIF header data embedded in Jpeg images from digital cameras.

+Jhead is part of the online repository of many linux distribution, you can install the package using "apt install jhead"

 For command line options, please see usage.html

-There is also a suite of regression tests in the "tests" directory.
-After compiling, from the tests directory run "runtests" To check the results, do "diff expected-txt results-txt"

 Some notes: